matthewpalmer/matthewpalmer.github.io/_posts/2017-12-01-emoji-bullet-list-launch.markdown

 ---
 title: Emoji Bullet List ⚡ Behind the Scenes
 layout: post
+rank: top
 category: web
+excerpt: I released Emoji Bullet List, a fun web app that emojifies your bullet point lists.
+It went a bit viral on ProductHunt and Twitter.
 ---

 Have you ever seen tweets like these?